-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
-However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:
+What you must pay when Services that are covered for you vou get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay\ If you have exhausted your inpatient benefits or if the inpatient You pay 100% of stay is not reasonable and necessary, we will not cover your inpatient facility charges inpatient stay.
+However, in some cases, we will cover certain during a non-covered services you receive while you are in the hospital or the skilled inpatient stay.